how to ferment hot sauce

 Universal Safety Rule: Every fermented hot sauce method requires final pH testing and adjustment to 4.0 or below for safe storage and botulism prevention.

-🚨 Critical Food Safety Alert for Fermented Hot Sauce
+🚨 Critical Food Safety Alert

-ALL hot sauce — fermented or fresh — must reach pH 4.0 or lower for safe storage.
+ALL hot sauce—fermented or fresh—must reach pH 4.0 or lower for safe storage.
 This is non-negotiable for preventing botulism in anaerobic environments like sealed bottles.

-• Test with a calibrated digital pH meter — pH strips are unreliable for chunky fermented sauces
+• Test with a calibrated digital pH meter—pH strips are unreliable for chunky fermented sauces

 • Never rely on fermentation alone to achieve safe pH levels